What is the Wordle game?

 Things to watch out for

-While the original Wordle is currently ad-free and web-based, there are many imitators that are not.
+- Wordle imitators: While Wordle is currently web-based, there many imitators are not.
 These copycats are regularly removed from app stores but more continue popping up.
 While they look and work like Wordle, they tend to collect data and information in a way that the original does not.

-Wordle saves users’ game progress through cookies.
-Once cookies are deleted, all progress is lost.
-However, many of the game’s clones collect and retain data especially for targeted ads.
+Many of the game’s clones collect and retain data especially for targeted ads.
 If a child plays one of the copycats, they run the risk of sharing unnecessary information or clicking ads for third-party content.
-These apps don’t have parental controls in place to limit what kinds of ads they might see.
+These apps don’t have parental controls in place to limit what kinds of ads your child might see.

-More adult spinoffs of the Wordle game also exist, which includes vocabulary unsuitable for those under 18.
+- Adult spin-offs: More adult spinoffs of the Wordle game also exist, which includes vocabulary unsuitable for those under 18.
+Check that your child is using the correct version.

-• + The original web address now redirects to the New York Times page where users have to accept or reject tracker data.
-The page now links out to other New York Times games as well, so it’s important to understand what each game entails for direct links.
+- Navigating 0ff-game: The original web address redirects to the New York Times page where users have to accept or reject tracker data.
+The page links out to other New York Times games as well, so it’s important to understand what your child might click on.